 Name Age Position Director Since

-Roger C. Altman 69 Executive Chairman, Chairman of the Board and Director 2006
+Roger C. Altman 71 Founder, Senior Chairman and Director 2006

-Richard I. Beattie 75 Director 2010
+Richard I. Beattie 78 Director 2010

-Francois de Saint Phalle 69 Director 2006
+Gail B. Harris 64 Director 2006

-Gail B. Harris 62 Director 2006
+Robert B. Millard 66 Director 2012

-Curt Hessler 71 Director 2006
+Willard J. Overlock, Jr. 71 Director 2014

-Robert B. Millard 64 Director 2012
+Sir Simon M. Robertson 76 Director 2017

-Willard J. Overlock, Jr. 69 Director 2014
+Ralph L. Schlosstein 66 CEO, President and Director 2009

-Ralph L. Schlosstein 64 CEO, President and Director 2009
+John S. Weinberg 60 Executive Chairman, Chairman of the Board and Director 2016

-William J. Wheeler 53 Director 2015
+William J. Wheeler Director 2015

-Roger C. Altman, Executive Chairman and Chairman of the Board, co-founded Evercore in 1996 and served as our CEO until May 2009.
-Since May 2009, Mr. Altman has served as our Executive Chairman and has remained an executive officer.
+Roger C. Altman, Founder, Senior Chairman and Director, formed Evercore in 1995 and served as our CEO until May 2009 and remains an executive officer of Evercore.
+From May 2009 to November 2016, Mr. Altman served as our Executive Chairman.
 Mr. Altman began his investment banking career at Lehman Brothers and became a general partner of that firm in 1974.
 Beginning in 1977, he served as Assistant Secretary of the U.S. Treasury for four years.
 He then returned to Lehman Brothers, later becoming co-head of overall investment banking, a member of the firm's management committee and its board.
-He remained in those positions until the firm was sold to Shearson/American Express.
+He remained in those positions until the firm was sold.
 In 1987, Mr. Altman joined The Blackstone Group as vice chairman, head of its merger and acquisition advisory business and a member of its investment committee.
 Mr. Altman also had primary responsibility for Blackstone's international business.
 Beginning in January 1993, Mr. Altman returned to Washington to serve as Deputy Secretary of the U.S. Treasury for two years.

-Mr. Altman is a trustee of New York-Presbyterian Hospital and serves on its Finance Committee.
-He also serves as co-chairman of New Visions for Public Schools, a not-for-profit organization that develops and implements programs to effect system-wide improvements in public education in New York City.
-He is a member of the Council on Foreign Relations and a director of Conservation International.
+Mr. Altman is a trustee of New York Presbyterian Hospital, serving on its Finance Committee, and is a Trustee of MIT.
+He also serves as cochairman of New Visions for Public Schools, a not-for-profit organization that develops and implements programs to effect system-wide improvements in public education in New York City.
+He is a member of the Council on Foreign Relations.
 He received an A.B. from Georgetown University and an M.B.A. from the University of Chicago.

-Richard I. Beattie is Senior Chairman of Simpson Thacher & Bartlett LLP ("STB"), a position he has held since 2004.
+Richard I. Beattie is Senior Chairman of STB, a position he has held since 2004.
 Mr. Beattie has been a partner of STB since 1977 and had served as Chairman of the Executive Committee of that firm from 1991 to 2004.
 Mr. Beattie specializes in counseling boards of directors and non-management directors on governance issues, investigations and litigation involving corporate officers and other crisis situations.
 He also specializes in mergers and acquisitions and leveraged buyouts.
-Mr. Beattie also has a distinguished record of public service, including serving as General Counsel of the Department of Health, Education and Welfare during President Carter's administration and as a Senior Advisor to the Secretary of State for Reorganization Issues in 1997 during President
+Mr. Beattie also has a distinguished record of public service, including serving as General Counsel of the Department of Health, Education and Welfare during President Carter's administration and as a Senior Advisor to the Secretary of State for Reorganization Issues in 1997 during President Clinton's administration.
+From 1995 to 1997, Mr. Beattie served as President Clinton's Emissary for Cyprus.
+He is a member of the board of directors of Harley-Davidson, Inc. and Heidrick & Struggles International, Inc.